-☑ = Yes: 🗵= No =Not Applicable able 3.
-COMMUNICATION AND INFORMATION Infor mation on Health Safety Mo easur es Measures at the destination is given Visitor Information Measures at Provided th е Fac cility/Service Information given at the point of/during use of the service Information pr Information provided prior to arrival Information is Information is given in two or more languages Staff Information mation Staff Informed of Health Safety Procedure, Policies, Operations and Expectation External Communication Travel Trade and External Partners kept informed and updated Build ling Trust and Confidence National Assurance Certification or Recognition Planned CARPHA regional CTHAS Certification Planned International Assurance Certification or Recognition Planned e.g. WTTC Safe Travel Stamp Communication by Signage Signage used at entrances to facility/site/service and at other key points Signage used to provide information on symptoms of COVID-19 Signage used to facilitate Physical Distancing requirements s information in two or more languages 4.
-1 TECHNOLOGY AND DIGITIZA TION Evaluation done of Digitization Possible Contactless Technology is used as far as possible, e.g. soap · the contract of the later with property and the contract of Technology Needs Identified dispensers, faucets, hand dryers, paper towel dispensers, bins for bill payments, e-ticketing etc. 5.
+☑ = Yes: 🗵= No - □ =Not Applicable able 3.
+COMMUNICATION AND INFORMATION Information on Health Safety Measures Measures at th Measures at the destination is given Information about the collection Visitor Information Measures at Provided th е Fac cility/Service Information given at the point of/during use of the service Information pr Information provided prior to arrival Easily accessible online Easily accessible online Information is Information is given in two or more languages Staff Information Staff Informed of Health Safety Procedure, Policies, Operations and Expectation External Communication Travel Trade a nd Ex cte rnal Partners kept t inf ormed and updated Build ling Trust and Confidence National Assurance Certification or Recognition Planned CARPHA regional CTHAS Certification Planned International Assurance Certification or Recognition Planned e.g. WTTC Safe Travel Stamp Communication by Signage Signage used at entrances to facility/site/service and at other key points Signage used to provide information on symptoms of COVID-19 provide information on symptoms of Signage used to facilitate Physical Distancing requirements s information in two or more languages 4.
+1 TECHNOLOGY AND DIGITIZA TION Evaluation done of Digitization Possible Contactless Technology is used as far as possible, e.g. soap Technology Needs Identified dispensers, faucets, hand dryers, paper towel dispensers, bin for bill payments, e-ticketing etc. 5.
 LIABILITY OF POTENTIAL EXPOSURE Review done of all areas of Potential Liability Waiver & Disclaimer Language is Included in Contracts and information platforms 6.
 EVALUATION AND ADJUSTMENTS Policy in place to regularly re-evaluate and adjust measures to protect health of guest and workers